-Some of the places we can go that tell important stories of Melbourne’s heritage.
+Some of the places we go to tell important stories of Melbourne’s heritage.
 We vary the route according to age, weather, time of day, group size and learning goals:

 1835 – Fed Square/Yarra River: Welcome to country.
 Impact of settlement on Nearamnew.

 1850s to 1930 St Paul’s Cathedral: Church of England, Eureka protests – birth of democracy.
 Gold rush.